tolinwei/tube-vim/README.md

 ### Usage
-Just clone the repo and execute `./install.sh` to get everything done for you.
+Just clone the repo and execute `bash install.sh` to get everything done for you.
 You will be prompted to type in your password during the shell installation.

+(If you're using `chroot` or any modified version like `yroot`, don't use `sudo bash install.sh` instead because this would lead the `cp` command in `install.sh` entering the wrong directory)

 ### Lists